AtomicSearch/AI-search-engine/readme.md

 # Massive Prediction (AtomicSearch Engine)

-AI search engine that let you quickly search queries such as `is this cafe good`, `are these habits beneficial for productivity` or `pharmacies nearby me`, etc.
+**Massive Prediction** is an AI search engine that lets you quickly search queries such as `is this cafe good`, `are these habits beneficial for productivity` or `pharmacies near me`, etc.

 ![The Simplest AI Search Engine](media/massiveprediction-search-engine.png)

 ## History

-This project is a fork Victor Nogueira's MiniSearch (`felladrin/minisearch`).
-AtomicSearch adds other features such as payment gateway and specific configurations for the specific need of Atomic Search's specifications.
-The core project is currently still strongly based on the wonderful Victor Nogueira's project as a way to bootstrap quicker the project.
-Although this might change in the future when Massive Prediction will take a different path in the way the project wants to deliver the information.
+This project is a fork of Victor Nogueira's MiniSearch (`felladrin/minisearch`).
+AtomicSearch adds other features such as payment gateway and specific configurations for the specific needs of Atomic Search's specifications.
+The core project is currently still strongly based on Victor Nogueira's wonderful project as a way to bootstrap the project quicker.
+Although this might change in the future when Massive Prediction takes a different path in the way the project wants to deliver the information.

 ## Features